FACTBOX-Who is still buying Russian crude oil | Headlines

 FACTBOX-Who is still buying Russian crude oil

-India and China, which have refused to condemn Russia's invasion of Ukraine, however, could ramp up output of refined products in the short and medium-term, importing more Russian barrels, analysts said.
-The following lists major takers of Russian crude: NEFTOCHIM BURGAS Bulgarian refinery, owned by Russia's Lukoil, and with Russian crude accounting for about 60% of its total intake, continues to refine Russian crude.
+Others, such as commodity traders Trafigura and Vitol, have continued buying Russian crude under existing long-term contracts.
+Both, however, told Reuters that they had not agreed any new deals since Russia's invasion of Ukraine, which Moscow calls a "special military operation" and which began on Feb.
+24.

-Australia, Britain, Canada and the United States have imposed outright bans on Russian oil purchases following Moscow's invasion of Ukraine, but 27 members of the European Union remain divided.
+Australia, Britain, Canada and the United States have imposed outright bans on Russian oil purchases following Moscow's invasion of Ukraine, but the European Union remains divided.

-Poland and the Baltic states are in favour of the restrictions, but Germany has warned against decisions that could further increase energy prices and cause an economic recession, while Hungary is against.
+So far, the bloc's 27 members have been unable to agree on an embargo, with Germany warning against hasty steps that could push the economy into recession, and, some countries, such as Hungary, opposing any bans.
 An EU embargo would require unanimous approval from all 27 member states.

-While the political discussions continue, many buyers in Europe are shunning Russian crude voluntarily to avoid reputational damage or possible legal difficulty.
-Germany has already reduced its exposure to Russian energy supplies, with Russian oil accounting for 25% of total imports, down from 35% before the invasion, Economy Minister Robert Habeck said on Friday.
+Many buyers in Europe have shunned Russian crude voluntarily to avoid reputational damage or possible legal difficulty.
+Others, such as commodity traders Trafigura and Vitol, have continued buying Russian crude under existing long-term contracts.

 The following lists major takers of Russian crude: NEFTOCHIM BURGAS

-Bulgarian refinery, owned by Russia's Lukoil, and with Russian crude accounting for about 60% of its total intake, continues to refine Russian crude.
+A Bulgarian refinery, owned by Russia's Lukoil, and with Russian crude accounting for about 60% of its intake, continues to refine Russian crude.
 MIRO

 Russian crude continues to account for about 14% of the intake at Germany's largest refinery, Miro, which is 24% owned by Rosneft..
 PCK SCHWEDT

 Germany's refinery, 54% owned by Rosneft, receives crude oil via the Druzhba pipeline.
+PERTAMINA

+Indonesian state energy firm PT Pertamina is considering buying crude oil from Russia as it seeks oil for a newly revamped refinery.
 LEUNA

 The land-locked Leuna refinery in eastern Germany, majority-owned by TotalEnergies, is also fed Russian crude by the Druzhba pipeline.
 HELLENIC PETROLEUM